Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/profiles.md

 ## Default profiles

-NServiceBus comes out of the box with a set of predefined environment and feature profiles.
-It's also possible to create custom profiles or customize the default NServiceBus profiles, to learn more about those options refer to the [NServiceBus Host Profiles customization](/nservicebus/hosting/nservicebus-host/profiles-customization.md) article.
+Out of the box there are a set of predefined environment and feature profiles.
+It's also possible to create custom profiles or customize the default profiles, to learn more about those options refer to the [NServiceBus Host Profiles customization](/nservicebus/hosting/nservicebus-host/profiles-customization.md) article.

 ## Environment-related profiles

-NServiceBus comes with three built-in environment profiles that adjust the behavior of the host to the environment in which the endpoint is running.
+There are three built-in environment profiles that adjust the behavior of the host to the environment in which the endpoint is running.
 These profiles can be used to easily switch between different environments during development, testing and deployment.

 ### Lite profile